gustavobbrand/enhancements/81-IDevID_and_IAK_support.md

 7. Activate the agent.
 This implies on modifying the method do_activate_agent at keylime\keylime\registrar_client.py to support new parameters regarding IAK and IDevID.
 This method exercises a PUT to /v{api_version}/agents/{agent_id}/activate at registrar_common.py do_PUT method.

 ### Attestation from the verifier perspective after the registration process
-The work from the verifier perspective can keep using the ephemeral AK, while this work can be the basis for preparing for using a LAK based on IAK on a second step.
+The work from the verifier perspective can keep using the ephemeral AK or switch between all the possible scenarios mentioned.
-A second option is replacing was is being executed with the ephemeral AK to follow with the IAK.
+These scenarios will be implemented gradually.

 ### Test Plan